 - Facebook: 120 minutes

 Related Post – 7 Facebook Marketing Tips Artists Need To Know

 - Twitter recommends keeping videos under 30 seconds

 - Vine: 6 seconds

 Note: While you don’t have to reach the maximum time length, you’re not allowed to go over it.
 If you want to get around the maximum video duration on social media platforms, you can post a link to a YouTube video, which will allow you to share longer content.
 Unfortunately, this doesn’t work on Instagram, where you can’t share links except in ad campaigns.

 Optimize For Autoplay

 Twitter, Facebook, and Instagram offer Autoplay as a feature.
 When users scroll through their news feeds, your video automatically plays as it passes over their screen.
 This encourages users to watch your video because it’s already playing.

-Feature movement within the first few frames to enhance the Autoplay feature and grab attention quickly.
+Feature movement within the first few frames enhances the Autoplay feature and quickly grabs attention.

 There is a caveat, however.
-Users are more likely to turn off Autoplay on their mobile devices to reign in unwanted data charges.
-Alternatively, you can target longer video campaigns to desktop users and see if that increases your views and engagement overall.
+Users are likelier to turn off Autoplay on their mobile devices to reign in unwanted data charges.
+Alternatively, you can target longer video campaigns to desktop users and see if that increases your views and engagement.